 The most recent Inventory of LIP Geographies (dated 2020-03-12), describing LIP service area data boundaries, can be downloaded for reference.
 This file is updated periodically so please check the revision date to be sure you are using the latest version.

 The platform for this website and dashboard was developed by the International Institute for Sustainable Development.
 It was made possible through a generous grant from Employment and Social Development Canada.
 Immigration, Refugees and Citizenship Canada (IRCC) provides ongoing funding to support the LIPData.ca project.
 Sustainable Development Goals (SDGs) were adopted globally in 2015 under the guidance of the United Nations.
 Goals and their targets seek to end poverty, protect the planet, and ensure that all people enjoy peace and prosperity.

 A unique feature of this dashboard is that each indicator graph is linked to one or more Sustainable Development Goals and their targets.
 When you open a graph, you will see an SDG tab to the upper right of each graph (by the Description).
 That tab shows which of the SDG goals is best aligned with what is being reported.
 When you click on the SDG icon in that tab, the targets selected for that indicator graph will be listed below it.

 LIPs NETWORK CDP INITIATIVE

-The LIPs Network Community Data Program (CDP) Initiative is a collaboration that enables all LIPs in Canada to access additional immigration data.
-This is done through an Immigration Data Portal on the CDP website that was created specifically for LIPs.
-As with the dashboard, key immigration data is available at each LIP’s level of geography—meaning its specific service area or geographic data boundary.
+The LIPs Network CDP-Immigration Data Portal Initiative is a collaboration that enables all LIPs in Canada to access additional immigration data.
+This is done through an Immigration Data Portal on the Community Data Program website that was created specifically for LIPs.
+As with the portal, key immigration data is available at each LIP’s level of geography—meaning its specific service area or geographic data boundary.
 Resources related to the collaboration are found on the LIPs Network CDP Initiative page.

 Comments and questions can be directed to LIPdata.ca through the Contact Us page.